 The HH378 has a high resolution and fast analogue-to-digital converter.
 Measurement settings and results are shown on the backlit LCD display.
-Data can be stored in the meter or directly saved on a computer through PC interface.
+Data can be stored in the meter or directly saved on a computer through USB interface.

 If you are interested in temperature calibration, also select the appropriate temperature probes for the required number of channels.